kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-14-Thornton-Durham-cathedral.md

 As we gear up for [four days/nights of events](https://thornton.kdl.kcl.ac.uk/posts/news/2023-07-26-durham-events-tickets-now-on-sale/) at Durham Cathedral, our project partner, here are 5 links between Alice Thornton and Durham Cathedral:

-1. Her daughter, also called Alice, married Thomas Comber who became Dean of Durham in 1692.
+1. Her daughter, also called Alice, married Thomas Comber who became Dean of Durham Cathedral in 1692.

-2. Alice Thornton’s son-in-law, Comber, spent £400 on the Deanery, making it suitable accommodation for his wife and children; this would be [about £48K today](https://www.nationalarchives.gov.uk/currency/).
+2. Alice Thornton’s son-in-law, Comber, spent £400 on the Deanery at Durham Cathedral, making it suitable accommodation for his wife and children; this would be [about £48K today](https://www.nationalarchives.gov.uk/currency/).
 When her son, Robert, got sick in 1692, he stayed at the Deanery.

 3. Robert Thornton, Alice’s only adult son and heir to the Thornton estate, died aged 29 on 5 June 1692 and is buried in the Chapel of the 9 Altars, Durham Cathedral.
 His sister, Alice Comber, commissioned a marble memorial tablet.

-4. Alice Thornton’s *Book 2: The First Book of My Widowed Condition* is in the Cathedral library collection.
+4. Alice Thornton’s *Book 2: The First Book of My Widowed Condition* is in the Durham Cathedral library collection.
 In 1969 A.G.
 Hickson gave some family papers to the Cathedral library, initially catalogued as Dean Comber’s papers with a reference to a journal of his wife, Alice.
 [In 2019 Cordelia Beattie identified this as Thornton’s *Book 2*](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-06-23-two-missing-thornton-manuscripts/).

-5. Alice Thornton’s *Book of Remembrances* is also now in the Cathedral library collection.
+5. Alice Thornton’s *Book of Remembrances* is also now in the Durham Cathedral library collection.
 In 2019, Patrick Comber gave his collection of Comber family papers to the Cathedral, including the small book which [Beattie had identified as Thornton’s *Book of Remembrances* in 2018](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-06-23-two-missing-thornton-manuscripts/).

 Still need to book tickets for [our events at Durham Cathedral](https://thornton.kdl.kcl.ac.uk/posts/news/2023-07-26-durham-events-tickets-now-on-sale/)?
 Don’t delay as events have strict limits on numbers, especially if you would like to view the manuscripts.